Optical conductivity of Ba0.6 K0.4 Fe2 As2 : The effect of in-plane and out-of-plane doping in the superconducting gap: Conclusions

-In summary, we presented a detailed optical study on a nearly optimally doped \BKFAx\ single crystal.
-In the normal state, the optical response is metallic and can be well described by two Drude terms.
-In the superconducting state, an opening of two superconducting gaps was clearly observed.
-The optical conductivity vanishes roughly below 20 meV indicating fully open gaps.
-A strong coupling BCS analysis shows that two almost isotropic gaps with different values describe the optical response of our sample.
-The temperature dependence of the gaps indicates a strong interband interaction.
-We found that \BKFA\ out-of-plane K atoms do not induce pair-breaking whereas scattering by the in-plane Co atoms of \BFCA\ deplete superconductivity.
-This result strongly supports an $s_\pm$ symmetry for the gap.
+We report the optical conductivity of a \BKFAn\ single crystal.
+In the superconducting state, a flat 100\% reflectivity below 20 meV, with consequent vanishing of the optical conductivity in the same energy range, indicates a fully open superconducting gap.
+A Mattis-Bardeen analysis shows that, in fact, two almost isotropic gaps with different values are required to describe the optical response of our sample.
+The temperature dependence of the gaps is compatible with a two band superconductor with a strong interband coupling.
+The London penetration depth for \BKFAn\ thermal evolution is dominated by the larger gap, as expected for a superconductor with bands responding in parallel to the electromagnetic field.
+We find that \BKFAn\ out-of-plane K atoms do not induce pair-breaking whereas scattering by the in-plane Co atoms of \BFCAn\ depletes superconductivity.
+This result strongly supports an $s_\pm$ symmetry for the gap in BaFe$_2$As$_2$ superconductors.

-We would like to acknowledge discussions with J. P. Carbotte and T. Timusk, and the financial support from the Science and Technology Service of the French Embassy in China.
-Work in Beijing was supported by the MOST and the National Science Foundation of China.
-Work in Paris was supported by the ANR under Grant No. BLAN07-1-183876 GAPSUPRA.